paulstefanort/lonestarphp-2012/2012-06-29-cal-evans-normal-awesome.md

 	- discussion of importantce of ongoing contribution within an open-source ecosystem
 - Be a Teacher
 	- discussion of the value of communicating technical material from a context of deep technical expertise
-	- "If you're not a programmer, you have no business managing programmers."
+	- "If you’re not a programmer, you have no business managing programmers."
 	- encouragement toward technical blogging
 - Be a Speaker
-	- discussion of significance of "getting out" of one's "shell"
+	- discussion of significance of "getting out" of one’s "shell"
-	- "You're helping the person that don't understand it." [sic]
+	- "You’re helping the person that don’t understand it." [sic]
 - Be Awesome!
 	- software development is difficult, not trivial
 	- further discussion of difference between developers and non-developers